ebruck/radiotray-ng/README.md

     media-key-next-station: media key to use for next station within current group
        media-key-volume-up: media key to use for volume up
      media-key-volume-down: media key to use for volume down
+           radiotray-ng-on: installed theme icon name for "on" or path to image
+          radiotray-ng-off: installed theme icon name for "off" or path to image
+ radiotray-ng-notification: installed theme icon name for "notification" or path to image

 ```
 * Do not edit the config while Radiotray-NG is running or your changes will be lost.